Asia & Pacific

 The AIDS Society of Asia and the Pacific (ASAP) was a product of the International Congress on AIDS in Asia and the Pacific in 1990.
 It’s permanent Secretariat is located in Bangkok, Thailand.
 ASAP is a non-governmental body consisting of national research and advocacy organizations.
 ASAP is committed to:

-For more information go to: www.aidssocietyap.org/index.php.
+For more information, visit: www.aidssocietyap.org/index.php.

 - reducing the transmission and impact of HIV/AIDS in Asia and the Pacific Region;